lrdj/goodlookslikethis/_posts/1987-01-20-guy-laroche.md

 Michel explained that the campaign was mature, and the models were A-list, and that everything was sorted, and all knew exactly what to do, so all I had to do was drink espresso with the client and not say anything.

 It was exciting.
-In the end I asked a few questions but it all came out well in the end:-)
+I may have asked a few questions, but it all came out well in the end:-)

 Man, that was a long time ago...